- Reflective Motorcycle Jackets: Are They Safe? - June 1, 2023

 - Hands free use – you can use voice commands with Siri or Google Assistant

-For riding with big groups of people who all use similar high-spec, high-quality technology, this is a great motorcycle Bluetooth headset, if you’ve got the cash to spend.
+For audiophiles or those riding with big groups of people, this is a great motorcycle Bluetooth headset.
+IF you’ve got the cash to spend.

-The top end of the Cardo line of Bluetooth headsets is the Cardo Packtalk Bold.
+The top end of the Cardo line of Bluetooth headsets is the Cardo Packtalk Edge.
 With this headset you get:

-- Bluetooth 4.1 with a range of up to 1 mile or 1,600 meters with connectivity for up to 15 riders.
+- Bluetooth 4.1 with a range of up to 1 mile or 1,600 meters with connectivity for up to 15 riders (and private chat with just 1 member)

 - Mesh 5.1 technology that should connect to any good brand of motorcycle comms kit.